A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Introduction

 \section{Introduction}

-One of the most compelling issues in accretion of matter around compact objects is whether the nature of accretion flow is universal across the full range of black hole mass ($M_{\rm BH}$) from tens to billions of solar masses.
-Although $M_{\rm BH}$ spans more than eight orders of magnitude, covering a multitude of different type of objects such as black hole X-ray binaries (XRBs), intermediate mass black holes (IMBHs) and supermassive black holes (SMBHs) at the centers of active galactic nuclei (AGN), the broadband spectral energy distribution (SED) frequently shows multiple emission components that are common across multiple object classes.
+One of the most compelling issues in accretion of matter onto compact objects is whether the nature of the accretion flow is universal across black holes spanning more than eight orders of magnitude in mass, from stellar mass black holes ($\sim$5--20 M$_{\odot}$) in X-Ray binaries (XRBs), through intermediate mass black holes ($\sim$ 10$^{3-5}$ M$_{\odot}$) to supermassive black holes ($\sim$10$^{6-10}$ M$_{\odot}$) at the center of active galactic nuclei (AGNs).
+Despite this enormous dynamic range, the broadband spectral energy distribution (SED) frequently shows multiple emission components that are common across different object classes.
+A common component of the SED of accreting black holes is typically attributed to the thermal emission from an optically-thick, standard accretion disk, well described by a multi-color blackbody spectrum, where the peak flux is inversely proportional to the black hole mass \citep{1973ss}.
+In XRBs, a relatively higher disk temperature ($\sim 10^{7}$~K) causes the thermal emission to peak in the soft X-ray regime ($\leq 1$~keV).
+In contrast, SMBHs have cooler disks ($\sim10^{5}$~K), leading the thermal emission to peak in the extreme ultraviolet (EUV) band.